9-1-1 (TV series): Casting

-In October 2017, Connie Britton, Angela Bassett, and Peter Krause joined the main cast.
+In October 2017, Connie Britton, Bassett, and Krause joined the main cast.
 Later that month, it was announced that Oliver Stark, Aisha Hinds, Kenneth Choi, and Rockmond Dunbar had been cast in regular roles.

 On May 14, 2018, it was announced that Jennifer Love Hewitt would join the main cast as Maddie Buckley, Buck's sister, in season 2, replacing the role of Britton's character Abby Clark.
 On May 23, 2018, Fox announced that Ryan Guzman would be joining the second season of the series as new firefighter Eddie Díaz.
 On June 4, 2018, it was announced that Corinne Massiah and Marcanthonnee Jon Reis, who play May and Harry Grant, had been promoted, from their recurring roles in season 1, to series regulars for season 2.
 Gavin McHugh, who plays Eddie's son Christopher, was promoted to a series regular in season 3, after recurring in season 2.
 Britton returned in the finale of the third season as a special guest star, reprising her role as Abby Clark.
+John Harlan Kim, who portrays Albert Han, was promoted to a series regular for the fourth season, after appearing as a guest in season 3.

 In season 5, Dunbar departed over the COVID-19 vaccine mandate implemented by 20th Television after his requests for medical and religious exemptions were denied.
-In February 2022, Arielle Kebbel joined the cast in recurring role that same season.
+Kim was changed to recurring status for the season.
+In February 2022, Arielle Kebbel joined the cast in a recurring role that same season.
+It was also the last season to star Reis, and his character was recast with Elijah M. Cooper in season 7.
+Massiah returned to a recurring role in the same season while attending college.

+In April 2025, it was reported that Krause had left the show after the two-part eighth season episode in which his character dies.
+In August 2025, Massiah and Cooper were promoted as series regulars for the ninth season.

 Syndication

-Reruns began airing on USA Network starting on January 5, 2022.
+Reruns began airing on USA Network starting on January 5, 2022 and on We TV starting September 4, 2023.